jaclynwands/7331_MachineLearning1/README.md

 # MSDS 7331 Machine Learning 1

 ## Introduction
 The purpose of this repository is to share our collaborative work in order to complete our MSDS 7331 Machine Learning work.
-We worked collaboratively as a team all semester to complete the: labs, live session assignments, and extra credit assignment.
+We worked collaboratively as a team to complete the: labs, live session assignments, and extra credit assignment.
 This work was completed in ipynb documents using jupyter notebook/lab.

 ## Github Case Study Structure
 * [Labs] - 4 assignments give in the semester to evaluate a single data set chosen in the first week of class